Emtwisle History, Family Crest & Coats of Arms

 Early History of the Emtwisle family

-Another 329 words (24 lines of text) covering the years 1550, 1582, 1574 and 1620 are included under the topic Early Emtwisle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Emtwisle research.
+Another 96 words (7 lines of text) covering the years 1550, 1582, 1574 and 1620 are included under the topic Early Emtwisle History in all our PDF Extended History products and printed products wherever possible.

 Emtwisle Spelling Variations